 Minister of Construction and Housing resigns days after he introduces new subsidized housing in Israel

-Just days after a new housing plan was approved, Israel’s Minister of Construction and Housing, Jacob Litzman has resigned, leaving behind a confused housing market.
+Just days after a new plan for subsidized housing in Israel was approved, Minister of Construction and Housing, Jacob Litzman has resigned, leaving behind a confused housing market.
 The reason: a protest against a closure decided by the government as part of the fight against Coronavirus.
-Analysts say that the resignation will not influence the housing policy that has recently taken lead, which involves the cancellation of subsidized apartments in high demand areas in central Israel.
+Analysts say that the resignation will not influence the housing policy that has recently taken lead, which involves the cancellation of subsidized housing in Israel in high demand areas in the center of the country.

-Just four months after he took office, and a few days after the approval of a new housing plan that he initiated, Minister of Construction and Housing, Jacob Litzman has resigned.
+Just four months after he took office, and a few days after the approval of a new housing plan that he initiated for subsidized housing in Israel, Minister of Construction and Housing, Jacob Litzman has resigned.
 Litzman informed Prime Minister Benjamin Netanyahu of his resignation on Sunday, which will take effect within 48 hours, i.e. on Tuesday.
 The reason for the resignation: the government’s decision to impose a three-week lockdown, which will continue throughout the holidays of Tishrei, from Rosh Hashana through the end of the Sukkot holiday, as part of the fight against the Coronavirus.
-In his resignation letter, Litzman – a representative of the Ultra-Orthodox Jewish Torah party and a Ger Hassid – criticized the decision he said would prevent the public from praying in synagogues.
+In his resignation letter, Litzman – a representative of the Ultra-Orthodox United Torah Judaism party and a Ger Hassid – criticized the decision he said would prevent the public from praying in synagogues.

-New plan for discounted apartments to replace Mechir l’Mishtaken program
+New plan for subsidized housing in Israel to replace Mechir l’Mishtaken program

 Litzman’s resignation comes at a rather strange time, just five days after the Israel Land Council – Israel’s land policy body – approved the new discounted housing plan that he initiated, which was intended to enable the purchase of discounted apartments primarily on Israel’s periphery and which was aimed mainly toward middle-class buyers.
 Many interpreted this program as one designed to help ultra-Orthodox buyers who in recent years have increasingly moved to the periphery.